sharyz119/VR_foodwaste/README.md

 ### Prerequisites

-- **Unity 2021.3 LTS or later**: The project uses Unity as the primary development environment.
+- **Unity 2022.3 LTS or later**: The project uses Unity as the primary development environment, required for visionOS and Apple Vision Pro support.
-- **VR Headset**: Oculus Quest, HTC Vive, or other OpenXR-compatible VR headsets.
+- **Xcode 15.2 or later**: includes the visionOS SDK.
-- **XR Interaction Toolkit**: Unity’s toolkit for VR interactions.
+- **Apple Vision Pro**: the primary device for this MR (mixed reality) project.
-- **Oculus/Meta SDK (Optional)**: If using an Oculus device, consider adding the Oculus Integration package from the Unity Asset Store.
+- **PolySpatial package**: Unity’s package for visionOS development.

 ### Installation